10 Best Google Docs Alternatives (Compared)

 Was that document done?
 Or just a draft?
 You’ll never know with Google docs.

 Also part of Tettra?
-Integrates directly with Slack and MS Teams, something that isn’t easily done with Google Docs.
+Integrates directly with Slack, something that isn’t easily done with Google Docs.

 Tettra vs Google Docs wiki comparison